-Wendy has been involved in music for as long as she can remember, with her first public performance being on the triangle in Mozart’s Toy Symphony at the age of five!
+Wendy has been involved in music for as long as she can remember, and after playing recorder and violin for a few years she moved on to the oboe and piano at the age of eight.